-Growing up in a relatively unmusical family, twenty one year old Melbourne singer-songwriter Emily Soon admits, “this is not what I imagined myself doing with my life if you’d asked me a few years ago”.
-Originally studying business at university, Emily now has a degree in music and is about to release her second EP, ‘Paper Walls’.
+Growing up in a relatively unmusical family, Melbourne singer-songwriter Emily Soon admits, “this is not what I imagined myself doing with my life if you’d asked me a few years ago”.
+Originally studying business at university, Emily now has a degree in music and recently released her second EP, ‘Paper Walls’.

 Drawn to the music of Carole King, Norah Jones and Missy Higgins at an early age, Emily started to teach herself how to play guitar as an 11 year old.
 “I always loved acoustic music, because to me it felt tangible – if I heard it on a recording, I could play it myself and it would sound fairly similar”.
 However, it was at age 17, when she began writing her own songs that something truly clicked.
 Finding her own voice instead of copying someone else’s meant that she was no longer just “filling in blanks”.
 She crafted her own stories, writing about her experiences of growing up.